dgpetrie/draft-petrie-vcon/vcon_charter.md

   * Define a JSON based standard container and Media type to contain and/or reference conversational data including: call style meta data, recordings, data exchanged or presented in the conversations, conversation analysis, transcriptions, translations and annotations
   * Define/specify a mechanism for proving integrity of the conversation data
-  * Define/specify a mechanism for encrypting conversation data protect the privacy of conversation parties
+  * Define/specify a mechanism for encrypting of the objects enclosed in the vCon conversation data container to  provide confidentiality of the data independent of transport such that some parts of the vCon may be disclosed to different parties

   * Determine if there is need for defining media types and standard containers for some small set of analysis, annotation or transcription data
+  * Data minimization should be considered for each of the use case
+  * Create one or more use cases I-Ds to expand upon the use cases in this charter

 ## Out of Scope